kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 - `networkURL` - the Kin blockchain node URL
 - `networkPassphrase` - a network ID used to distinguish between different blockchain networks; this is hashed into every transaction ID

-`1acd` in the example above is an `appID`, a 4-character string that, if provided, will be added automatically to each transaction to identify your application. `appID` must contain only digits and upper and/or lowercase letters.
+`1acd` in the example above is an `appID`, a 4-character string, which, if provided, will be added automatically to each transaction to identify your application. `appID` must contain only digits and upper and/or lowercase letters.
 String length must be exactly 4. `appID` is automatically added to transaction memos.

 **From SDK version 1.0.6:** You may choose not to provide `appID` when creating a `KinClient` instance.
 In that case, The SDK won't append the `AppID` prefix to the transaction memo.
 In most cases, however, it is recommended to provide your `appID`.